Menlo School: Demographics

 In a speech delivered on May 4, 2023, Head of School Than Healy revealed a shift in the demographics of Menlo students.
 According to Healy, in 2013, 29% of the student body self-identified as students of color, whereas in 2023, this figure had surged to 55%.

 This demographic change came after Menlo instituted an Equity, Diversity, Inclusion, and Belonging program.
 In the 2015–2016 Diversity Strategic Plan, a goal of the school was to admit more students of color.
 They would achieve by gathering data of which schools students of color came from before conducting visits to these schools to improve bilateral relationships.
 To ensure Menlo met these goals, they would analyze admissions data to ensure significant demographic "improvements" occurred.
 Keith B. Wheeler II led the EDIB program until his departure in 2023.
 Since 2024, Marco Menéndez does.
+As of the 2025–2026 school year, Carmen Borbón is the current Director of Institutional Belonging.

 Traditions

 Valpo Bowl

 The Valparaiso (Valpo) Bowl is an annual football game between Menlo School and the neighboring Sacred Heart that raises money for a local educational charity.
 The first game was held in 2003.
 The Valpo Bowl name stems from both schools having a main entrance on Valparaiso Avenue.

-Menlo won the following years: 2003, 2004, 2006, 2007, 2009, 2011, 2016, 2021, and 2024.
+Menlo won the following years: 2003, 2004, 2006, 2007, 2009, 2011, 2016, 2021, 2024, and 2025.